Diagnosis and Treatment of Ligament Injuries in Wake County

 Your knee contains four ligaments that stabilize the joint as you perform everyday tasks or activities.
 The ligaments of your knee include the anterior cruciate ligament (ACL), which is in the middle of the knee; the posterior cruciate ligament (PCL), which is also in the middle of the knee and crosses the ACL; the lateral collateral ligament (LCL), which is on the outside of the knee; and the medial collateral ligament (MCL), which is on the inside of your knee.
 The collateral ligaments are on the sides of your knee, while the cruciate ligaments sit inside your knee.
 When you sustain damage to two or more of your knee ligaments, it is called a combined ligament injury of the knee.
-These injuries are often the result of high-impact sports or accidents and require prompt medical attention because depending on the injury, they may disrupt blood supply, affect the nerves, or even require amputation in extreme cases.
+These injuries are often the result of high-impact sports or accidents and require prompt medical attention.
+Depending on the injury, they may disrupt blood supply, affect the nerves, or even require amputation in extreme cases.

 Combined ligament injuries usually happen as a result of high-energy impacts suffered during a car accident, sporting event, or major fall.
-Usually, injuries to the knee ligaments involve just one ligament.
+Usually, injuries to the knee involve just one ligament.
 Combined ligament injuries are the result of a higher energy impact or trauma and require prompt medical care.

 Risk Factors for Combined Ligament Injuries of the Knee